OliverM/lonelyplanet/README.md

 These filenames can be overriden using the options below.
 Options show switches (short then long), defaults, and option effects.

     -h, --help                                     Show this help message.
     -t, --taxonomy FILENAME      taxonomy.xml      Supply an alternate filename for the taxonomy.xml file.
     -d, --destinations FILENAME  destinations.xml  Supply an alternate filename for the destinations.xml file.

-    $ java -jar lonelyplanet-0.1.0-standalone.jar [args]

-To run the tests (once Leiningen is installed), in that directory type:
+To run the tests (once Leiningen is installed, and the repo cloned to a local directory), in the project directory type:

+    lein test

+which should give you:

+    lein test lonelyplanet.core-test
+    lein test lonelyplanet.model-test
+    lein test lonelyplanet.view-test

+    Ran 9 tests containing 24 assertions.
+    0 failures, 0 errors.

 ## Examples